marcomas2000/FractalsDiscovery/README.md

 ## [<b>The Chaos Hypertextbook</b>](https://hypertextbook.com/chaos/)  Experiments -> 1.2 Bifurcation
 The algorithm has been implemented and the images on the book generated.
 They are available in the folder <b> renderings -> bifurcation </b>
 together with the xml files describing the parameters used to create the images.
-Please note that FractalsDiscovery only generated data about the orbits.
-Images are rendered using other tols tools (like MATLAB).
+Please note that FractalsDiscovery only generates data about the orbits.
+Images are rendered using other tools (like MATLAB).
 Also, differently from the book the vertical axis for the images is oriented downwards.

 <p>